Family observation

 You will attend two full-day events which include presentations and workshops by systemic clinicians.

-• case presentation from your clinical work setting/placement
+• case presentation from your work setting/placement

-Summary of foundation year
+Summary of the foundation course

 Term one